blueglueau/entrust/README.md

 **This package exists to maintain the original `zizaco/entrust` behaviour as an interim step before swapping out to another Roles/Permissions solution, such as [spatie/laravel-permission](https://github.com/spatie/laravel-permission).**

+> later laravel versions >=7 are untested and dependency updates.
 ----

 ## Contents